Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 Throwball shows the similarity of the game with the name.
 But it’s not similar to a volleyball.
 If you think that this is just a matter of throwing the ball, then you are wrong.

-Later, men and women all over the world played it.
+Later, the game is played by men and women all over the world.
 It also plays indoors and outdoors.
-The Throwball Federation Of India (TFI) is the governing body of Throwball.
+The Throwball Federation of India (TFI) is the governing body of Throwball.

 Do you want to know how do you play throwball?